jasleenkapoor/Python-Project-/README.md

 Python-Project- is a package coded in Python to solve the Schrodinger equation at different potentials.

-It is able to solve both the time-dependant and the time-independant Schrodinger equation where called to.
+It is able to solve the time-dependant Schrodinger equation in a square well or a simple harmonic oscillator.

-making changes,  to the read me
+Motivation behind this project is to allow user with no knowledge to solve and play around with the TDSE and see how it changes with different parameters.

+The software package should be installed in order it to run. when the software is run, pop up questions appear allowing the user to set its own parameters.

 **Description on how to install software**
 The software to install can be found in setup.cfg.